xfusek08/bash-utils/README.md

-# Bash Utils

-This repository contains a collection of useful aliases and functions for the Bash shell.

-1. `ask`: This function asks a yes/no question and returns 0 if the answer is `"yes"` and 1 if the answer is `"no"`.
-It can also take an optional argument to set the default answer.

-1. `bat`: This alias is set to the command `batcat`, which is a syntax-highlighting cat clone.
+1. **ask**
+   A utility function for interactive yes/no prompts with customizable default values.

+2. **bat**
+   An alias for the `batcat` command, likely used for syntax highlighting and paging for code files.

+3. **find_bfs**
+   A function that performs a breadth-first search for files and directories, printing them in levels.

+4. **fcd**
-1. `fcd`:  This command is a simple way to change the current directory to a directory selected interactively using `fzf`.
+   Changes the current directory to the specified directory or interactively using `fzf`.
+Provides options to include hidden directories and print the selected directory.

+5. **findNoBin**
+   An alias for a `find` command that excludes binary files and directories from the search results.

+6. **fzcode**
+   Searches for source code files in a specified directory using `ripgrep` and presents the results in a fuzzy-search interface (`fzf`).
+Opens the selected file in Visual Studio Code.

+7. **histd**
+   Deletes specific entries from the command history using `history -d` after prompting the user.

+8. **fzh**
+   Uses `fzf` to interactively select and execute commands from the command history.
+Optionally, it can delete selected commands.

+9. **fzp**
+   Uses `findNoBin` and `fzf` to interactively preview files with `batcat`.

+10. **img_find_duplicates**
+    Finds and prints duplicate files in the current directory based on their names without extensions.

+11. **img_jpg_to_png**
+    Converts JPG files to PNG files, optionally making the white or black color transparent.

+12. **img_png_to_jpg**
+    Converts PNG files to JPG files and moves them to a "jpg" directory.

+13. **img_png_transparent_white**
+    Makes the white background of PNG images transparent and moves them to a "transparent" directory.

+14. **img_png_white_to_color**
+    Changes the white background of PNG images to a specified color and moves them to a "colored" directory.

+15. **img_recount**
-1. `findNoBin`: This alias finds all files in the current directory that are not binary files (using grep) and prints their paths.
+    Renames all files in the current directory with a three-digit numerical sequence, preserving the original extension.

+16. **img_scale_all**
-1. `fzcode`: This script searches for source code files in a specified directory using `ripgrep` (rg).
+    Scales all image files in the current directory by a specified factor using ImageMagick's `convert` command.
-It then presents the search results to the user in a fuzzy-search interface (fzf).
-Once the user selects a line from the search results, the script opens the corresponding file in the Visual Studio Code editor.

-1. `histd`: This command removes any potential alias for the histd function to prevent conflicts with previously defined aliases. histd() { ... }
-This function allows the user to delete specific commands from their bash history.
-1. `fzh`: This command removes any potential alias for the fzh function to prevent conflicts with previously defined aliases. fzh() { ... }
-This function provides a fuzzy search interface for the user to select a command from their bash history, and then either execute or delete it.
-1. `fzp`: This command removes any potential alias for the fzp function to prevent conflicts with previously defined aliases. alias fzp="findNoBin | fzf --preview \"batcat {} --color=always\"" This command creates an alias for the fzp function, which allows the user to fuzzy search for files in the current directory and its subdirectories, and preview them with syntax highlighting using batcat.
-1. `install_vscode`: This command removes any potential alias for the install_vscode function to prevent conflicts with previously defined aliases. install_vscode() { ... }
+17. **img_trim_all**
+    Trims all image files in the current directory using ImageMagick's `convert` command and saves them in a "trimmed" directory.

+18. **install_vscode**
-This function downloads and installs the latest stable version of Visual Studio Code for Linux x64. alias ls='exa --icons --color=auto --group-directories-first' This command creates an alias for the ls command, which lists the contents of the current directory with icons, colorized output, and directories listed first.
-The exa command is used instead of ls.
+    Downloads and installs the latest stable version of Visual Studio Code for Linux x64 using `wget` and `dpkg`.

+19. **ls**
+    An alias for `exa` command with options for colored output, icons, and directories first.